amorenoz/vdpa-deployment/README.md

 ![](doc/images/DPDKApp_In_Container_Using_vDPA.png)

 ## Quick Start
-To leverage this repo, download this repo, run `make all` and then copy the vDPA CNI to the proper location:
+To leverage this repo, download this repo, run `make intel` or `make mlx` depending on your setup and then copy the vDPA CNI to the proper location:

 ```
    cd $GOPATH/src/
    go get github.com/redhat-nfvpe/vdpa-deployment
    cd github.com/redhat-nfvpe/vdpa-deployment/
-   make all
+   make intel # or make mlx
    sudo cp bin/vdpa /opt/cni/bin/.
 ```

-`make all` builds the following images/binaries:
+`make intel` builds the following images/binaries:
 * `vdpa-daemonset` docker image: Located in the **vdpa-dpdk-image** directory.
 This image runs as a Daemonset on each node and manages the virtio unix socketfiles used by the virtio control channel.